alxtt/Algorithms-and-Data-Structures/README.md

 # Scheme

 Getting pumped up, it is a different paradigm of computing.
 It is the Lambda calculus, which is something I don't know much about it.
 It is much too diffiult to understand, but the ideas are phenomonal to think about.
 I get pumped up thinking about all these maths and codes brilliant minds have created and then I am all pumped up to do theory.

+# I love Algorithms

+It is the best thing, to think about algorithms all day.
+And get paid to do it.
+Hah, now it is almost a crime against humanity, but I am working on trying to help you save these peoples lives despite it is far too complex for me to even know what to do sometimes.